ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 ## Usage

 rclone is interacted with purely through SSH.
-Please ensure you are familiar with the Linux terminal and using SSH prior to trying to use rclone.
+Please ensure you are familiar with the Linux terminal and using SSH prior to using rclone.

 ### General Commands